itaysnir/itaysnir.github.io/_posts/2022-12-02-heaplab-1-malloc-internals.markdown

 Issue `n` (next) to navigate to the next line, stepping over a function call.

 Issue `vis` (vis_heap_chunks) to display the state of the heap chunks. \
-Pwndbg shows the different chunks types with different colors, which is extremely convenient.
+Pwndbg shows the different chunks types with different colors, which is extremely convenient. \
+Another great command for learning about the heap's layout is `heap`.

 ## Malloc Internals